Oneida County, Idaho: Politics

 Like all of conservative, Mormon southeastern Idaho, Oneida County is overwhelmingly Republican.
 The last Democratic presidential candidate to carry the county was Harry S. Truman in 1948, and Jimmy Carter in 1976 was the last Democrat to crack thirty percent in the county.

+Education

+The vast majority of the county is in the Oneida County School District 351, while a small portion is in the Cassia County Joint School District 151.